rupomhasan/Cloth-Shop/README.md

 ### Clothes Sub-navigation

-Our home page i includes a sub navigation for the clothes section sothat user can filter the displayed clothes by the following options  :
+In home page i have includes a sub navigation for the clothes section sothat user can filter the displayed clothes by the following options  :

 - **All:** View all available clothes.
 - **New:** Explore the latest additions to out collection.